milkcircle/milkcircle.github.io/_posts/2019-08-17-have-it-all.md

 and you could have the shade i'd hold
 over your tired, lonesome head

-but darling, you can't have it all, my dear...
+darling, you can't have it all, my dear...
-won't you take what you can get?
+but all of what i have
+is yours.